Updated: Feb 21, 2022

 Depth of Discharge

 Depth of discharge is the capacity to which the lead-acid battery is discharged before it is charged again.
-The recommended depth of discharge for lead-acid batteries should be less than 80%.
+The recommended depth of discharge for lead-acid batteries is often 50%.

 Components of Inverter Batteries